munificent/game-programming-patterns/book/data-locality.markdown

 <aside name="ram">

-It's called "Random access memory" because, unlike disc drives, you can theoretically access any piece of it as quick as any other.
+It's called "random access memory" because, unlike disc drives, you can theoretically access any piece of it as quick as any other.
 You don't have to worry about reading things consecutively like you do a disc.

 Or, at least, you *didn't*.
 As we'll see, RAM isn't so random access anymore.